palantir/tslint/README.md

 TSLint
 ======

-An extensible linter for the [TypeScript language](https://github.com/Microsoft/TypeScript).

-TSLint is a static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors.
+TSLint is an extensible static analysis tool that checks [TypeScript](https://github.com/Microsoft/TypeScript) code for readability, maintainability, and functionality errors.
 It is widely supported across modern editors & build systems and can be customized with your own lint rules, configurations, and formatters.

 TSLint supports: